SammCheese/eth-miner/README.md

 1. Download the plugin
 2. Navigate to the Ethereum Miner settings
 3. Scroll down
-4. Click "Download" next to the T-Rex entryy
+4. Click "Download" next to the T-Rex entry

 ## Disclaimer